-At your request, dear Readers, I created Lawrence Lowery’s story.
+At the request of my readers, I created Lawrence Lowery’s story.
 In my Realm series, you first met Sir Carter’s older brother Lawrence in A Touch of Velvet when the future baron came to Linton Park at the request of Viscount Averette to question James Kerrington regarding the disappearance of Velvet Aldridge.
-Law played a key role in diverting Averette’s attentions long enough for the Realm members to save Velvet and the child Sonali Fowler.
+Law played a key role in diverting Averette’s attentions long enough for the Realm members to save Velvet and the child Sonalí Fowler.

 In A Touch of Grace, Lowery makes another brief appearance.
 He comes to London in search of the woman he loves.
 At Arabella Tilney’s Come Out ball, Law makes a spectacle of himself by proposing marriage in the middle of the dance floor.
 That possibility set many of you wondering how the proposal came about.